Pay the Artist

 The PTA initiative is part of a larger effort to create a sustainable ecosystem for nonfiction filmmakers, whose work rarely gets a wide theatrical run.
 Festivals, more and more, are acting as a de facto substitute for movie houses.
 Crowdfunding and foundation grants are often not enough to bring a film into the world.

 The True/False PTA program exists as a partial remedy to this problem.
-In 2014, True/False will begin offering $450 to each feature filmmaker (or filmmaking team) attending the fest in addition to all travel, lodging and food expenses.
+In 2014, True/False began offering $450 to each feature filmmaker (or filmmaking team) attending the fest in addition to all travel, lodging and food expenses.
 We hope to grow this fund each year and, eventually, to be able to offer stipends of $1,000 per filmmaker.

 The PTA is a tangible way to invest in filmmakers doing great films over the long haul.
 With it, T/F is seeding a movement of supportive institutions who invest in nonfiction filmmaking futures.
 We hope that, for more new filmmakers, nonfiction is not merely a launching pad to commercial or fiction work but a viable career path.